im-coder-lg/comboser/README.md

-# WIP
+# Comboser
 Ladies and Gentlemen, welcome to the (absurdly) cool repository of combination.

 **Note**: It is worth noting that this repository is:
-1. a work in progress
+1. a work in progress(some bugs here and there)
-2. Mac OS and Linux support not out yet(but will be :wink:)
+2. <s>Mac OS and </s>Linux support not out yet(but will be :wink:)
 3. Use at your own risk.

 If you are ready, this repository is a cursor combination of Mac OS Big Sur, KDE Breeze and Android Material Cursors(blue in color) and they are only for Windows.
-I am sorry, but I will figure out a method to make it available to macOS and Linux.
+I am sorry, but I will figure out a method to make it available to <s>macOS and </s>Linux.
 Till then, if you wanna test this, you can download this repo and go to any of the folders, right-click on the `.inf` file and hitting `Install`.
 Only for Windows but I will figure it out.

+**Note**: I can't add the cursors to macOS(hence the strikethrough) because macOS is closed-source.
+Nobody should meddle with macOS or any OS in the Apple ecosystem.
+So, I can't add this to macOS.
+But the present cursors are perfect.
+I mean, they are simple, soft, and cute.
+So I will add the guides only for Windows and Linux.
+I'm sorry.